abukwan/AutoFDCHK_CtlWindow/README.md

-It's a specific win application.
+It's a specific win10 application.